jlbradley1844/jlbradley1844.github.io/_posts/2022-01-22-bahaing-peace-2.md

 One may avoid ridicule and derision, yet still communicate in a harsh manner.
-Think of why you're speaking; it shouldn't be for simply venting.
+Think of why you're speaking.
+Your message will be better received if it isn't delivered in a cloud of angry invective.
 The Baha'i path urges moderation in all things, including tone of speech.

 There is still a place for criticism, and one may